akhan23wgu/ConvertUsingFFMPEG/README.md

 # ConvertUsingFFMPEG with NVENC Encoding
 Powershell Script to automate conversion of video files a specified size or larger to smaller mkv or mp4 files.
+I have modified the original script to use NVENC encoding and only modify the files that were created in the last 24 hours.

 # Pre Reqs
 1. Must have ffmpeg installed.
 You can get it here: <https://www.ffmpeg.org/>